ifnspaml/GIAnT/README.md

 # GIAnT - A Group Interaction Annotation Tool

 ## Introduction
-This repository contains the implementation of the GIAnT tool, which enables an accurate and fast annotation/coding of group interactions supported by an automatic multichannel speaker activity detection (MSAD).
+This repository contains the implementation of the GIAnT tool for Windows, which enables an accurate and fast annotation/coding of group interactions supported by an automatic multichannel speaker activity detection (MSAD).
 In the case that all participants of the group interaction have used a headset or lapel microphone during the audio recordings, the GUI displays up to 8 audio tracks in parallel and segments the speaker turns.
 Every speaker turn can be adapted and annotated/coded by hand with a user-specific coding scheme.

 ## Prerequisites
 ### Using GIAnT (compiled)